zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 There are more, but for the sake of simplicity we imagine that these are only six these.

-In order to find the values we going to find similar patches at the image.
+How do we do that?

-Let's start with finding a value of the pixel in the middle.
+Let's start with finding a value of the pixel in the middle.(Next slide)

-We will use patches of 3 by 3 size.

-The pixel is contained in 9 patches surrounding it.
-We are going to find the similar patches to every out of these 9.
-So that we could find the value based on the statistics.

-// TODO: may be it is better to show all these patches in a next slide using gif animation?

 ---
 <!-- .slide: data-transition="none" -->